Watson, Farley & Williams

 And it would have an awful lot more if it could have persuaded someone to merge with it in the mid-noughties: it tried and failed to get it together with Squire Sanders, Hunton & Williams (twice) and finally merger-happy Simmons & Simmons.
 Given the complete lack of success, the dream of a tie-up has faded and the firm is now content to grow under its own organic steam.
 And it has had a pretty good run, too.

-The firm’s key area of expertise is asset finance (particularly shipping).
-Accordingly it has the obligatory Piraeus office, together with Rome, Milan, Athens, Munich, Bangkok, Hamburg, Paris (rebuilt after an Orrick raid a few years back), New York (similarly put back together after a large chunk of its finance department went over to King & Spalding), Singapore, Honk Kong and most recently Frankfurt.
+With a well regarded shipping practice, the firm has the obligatory Piraeus office, together with Rome, Milan, Madrid, Athens, Munich, Hamburg, Paris (rebuilt after an Orrick raid a few years back), New York (similarly put back together after a large chunk of its finance department went over to King & Spalding), Dubai, Hanoi, Singapore, Bangkok, and Hong Kong.

 The London office space has also come in for some stick with an NQ commenting that it is "really dated and claustrophobic".
 Although there is hope since it is believed they are "planning a refurb..."

-In the 2019 survey it received the lowest score for culture in the UK.
+The firm has been one of the bottom rated firms for culture in the UK in the last couple of surveys.
 It "can't seem to decide what sort of firm it is", said an NQ.
 "Are we a firm that beasts its lawyers but they get extremely well paid?
 Or where the work life balance makes up for comparatively lower remuneration?"
+A junior lawyer said "it's a miserable environment.
+And getting worse despite the firm re-badging the director of learning and development as director of culture."
 The conclusion: "at the moment it's the worst of both worlds".
 A colleague said, "we had a reputation as a small, collegiate firm, but since the financials have been sinking, that culture has been tossed out the window in favour of a more cutthroat environment".

 It's not all doom and gloom.
-Staff have in the past praised the "challenging work" and generally very friendly people.
+Staff have in the past praised the "challenging work" and generally friendly people, and some partners have been described as "inspirational".
 They also used to really love its fantastic (if "dingy") restaurant run by a French chef.
 Phillipe got masses of praise every year.
 Until 2018, that is, when WFW got rid of him.

-If shipping floats your boat, and you fancy a small firm with good international opportunities, WFW is certainly worth considering.
+If shipping floats your boat, and you fancy a small firm (in City terms) with good international opportunities, WFW is worth considering.